greenpeace-cee/at.greenpeace.advancedlogtables/README.md

 ## Usage

 This extension does not automatically enable detailed logging or change the storage engine of existing log tables.
-When you first install the extension or change any of its settings, and detailed logging was enabled at any point on your site, you will need to run the `System.updatelogtables` API call to migrate existing log tables.
-It is highly recommended to run this migration in a test environment initially, and to perform a database backup before deployment.
-For larger sites, it is recommended to run the migration via command line to avoid timeouts:
+When you install the extension or change any of its settings, and detailed logging was enabled at any point on your site, you will need to run the `System.updatelogtables` API call to migrate existing log tables.
+If you're enabling logging for the first time after installing this extension, you may skip this step, but it is safe to run it regardless if you're uncertain.

+It is highly recommended to run `System.updatelogtables` in a test environment with a full copy of your database initially, and to perform a database backup before deployment.
+MySQL will rewrite all log tables during this operation, which may cause performance issues or deadlocks while the process is running.

+For larger sites, it is recommended to run the migration via command line to avoid PHP timeouts in the middle of the migration:

     cv api System.updatelogtables

-If you want to change the engine configuration after logging is already enabled, you will need to add the `updateChangedEngineConfig` parameter:
+If you want to change the engine configuration (`advancedlogtables_storage_engine_config`) after logging has already been enabled, you will need to add the `updateChangedEngineConfig` parameter:

     cv api System.updatelogtables updateChangedEngineConfig=1